In general, camcorders will give a better experience for live event streaming compared to using DSLR cameras.

 The camera source used for a live event stream should offer a "clean" HDMI output, and this can be found on even consumer-level camcorders at a lower price point than most DSLR cameras.

 DSLR cameras can have one or more of the following limitations:

 - on screen display (OSD) text information may be visible on the HDMI output from the DSLR which cannot be disabled

 - the video output over HDMI may be cropped, have a reduced resolution, or may have pillar box / letter box black bars present

 - the built-in display on the DSLR may shut off when an external device is connected over HDMI

 - analog audio input (to allow the use of external microphones) may not be present on the DSLR

 - audio may not be present over HDMI output from the DSLR

 - video may not be present over HDMI in all modes (e.g. preview, recording, playback)

-There are many other forums and posts on external sites which discuss limitations on DSLR cameras such overheating of the sensor, such as the following:
+There are many other forums and posts on external sites which discuss limitations on DSLR cameras such as overheating of the sensor, below is one such example: